logo image

 eg, President Bush, the Prince of Wales.

 Note that the Duke of Buckingham will be subsequently referred to as the duke.
-The single exception to this is the Queen when referring to the British monarch.
+The single exception to this is the King when referring to the British monarch.

 Web